The Florida Bail Bond System: How Does It Work?

 The defendant is released from jail soon after the bond is posted.
 If he or she does not appear in court as scheduled, the bond is forfeited.
 To avoid the financial risk of loss from a no-show defendant, most bondsmen work closely with their clients to assure that they appear in court on their hearing dates.

-Criminal Defense Attorneys and Bail Bondsmen
+How Do Criminal Defense Attorneys and Bail Bondsmen Work Together?

 Criminal defense attorneys always work with reputable bail bondsmen because they perform a valued service for the client.
-Working with a bail bondsman allows a lawyer to:

 - Provide clients with the ability to post bail regardless of their financial means;